dvklopfenstein/pmidcite/README.md

 KEYS TO PAPER LINE:
     TYP PubMedID RP HAMCc % SD YEAR x y z au[A](First Author) Title of paper

-TYPe of relationship to the user-requested paper (TYP):
+TYPe of relationship to the researcher-requested paper (TYP):
-    TOP: A user-requested paper
+    TOP: The paper requested by the researcher
     CIT: A paper that cited TOP
     CLI: A clinical paper that cited TOP
     REF: A paper referenced in the TOP paper's bibliography